 Compression on Nginx server

-- Gzip Compression – Paste the following code in configuration file of your website with Nginx server.
+- Gzip Compression – Paste the following code in the configuration file of your website hosted on Nginx server.

-My blog TechNumero was hosted on Apache server, so I was/am using Gzip compression and DEFLATE compression both on my website.
+My blog TechNumero was hosted on Apache server, so I was using Gzip compression and DEFLATE compression both on my website.
 And it is reducing webpage size by 82.2%.
-Initially my web page size is 42,656 Bytes (without compression) and after compression my web page size is 7,596 Bytes only.
-Hence I am Saving 35,060 Bytes using Gzip Compression on Technumero.com.
+Initially, my web page size is 42,656 Bytes (without compression) and after compression, my web page size is 7,596 Bytes only.
+Hence, I managed to save 35,060 Bytes using Gzip Compression on Technumero.com.

 Gzip Compression with WordPress Plugin – W3 Total Cache

-W3 Total Cache is one of the most used caching plugin on WordPress.
-And if you are using this plugin, you can Enable Gzip compression via this plugin.
-Follow the given below steps to Enable Gzip compression with WordPress Plugin – W3 Total Cache
+W3 Total Cache is one of the most used caching plugins on WordPress platform.
+And if you are using this plugin, you can enable Gzip compression via this plugin.
+Follow the given below steps to enable Gzip compression with WordPress Plugin – W3 Total Cache

 - Go to the W3 Total Cache Plugin Settings page